 Article 1.
 TERM OF MEMORANDUM OF UNDERSTANDING

-Except where expressly stated otherwise herein, the City and Association agree that the provisions of this Memorandum of Understanding (MOU) shall become effective on July 1, 2015 and shall expire on June 30, 2017.
+Except where expressly stated otherwise herein, the City and the union agree that the provisions of this Memorandum of Understanding (MOU) shall become effective on July 1, 2017 and shall expire on June 30, 2018.

 Article 2.
 PREAMBLE